google/flax/docs/examples.rst

 Contributing Policy
 ********************

-If you are interested in adding an project to the Community Examples section, take the following into consideration:
+If you are interested in adding a project to the Community Examples section, take the following into consideration:

 * **Examples**: examples should contain a README that is helpful, clear, and makes it easy to run the code.
 The code itself should be easy to follow.
 * **Tutorials**: tutorials must preferably be runnable notebooks, be well written, and discuss an interesting topic.
 Also, the tutorial's content must be different from the existing guides in the Flax documentation and other community examples to be considered for inclusion.
-* **Models**:  repositories with model's ported to Flax must provide at least one of the following:
+* **Models**: repositories with models ported to Flax must provide at least one of the following:

   * Metrics that are comparable to the original work when the model is trained to completion.
 Having available plots of the metric's history during training is highly encouraged.